pzingg/css-transition-examples/slides/slides/alert-custom-dom-event.md

 * Here's the code.
 It's pretty simple.
 We create an event with the type "alertSizes" and then dispatch it on the wrapper element.
-* The only subtlety is that since we're calling this port from our Elm update function, potentially before the DOM tree for our alert has been "painted" onto the virtual DOM, we will use <code>requestAnimationFrame</code> to delay the event dispatch process for one paint cycle so that the wrapper element will actually be found in the document.
+* The only subtlety is that since we're calling this port from our Elm update function, potentially before the DOM tree for our alert has been "rendered" onto the virtual DOM, we will use <code>requestAnimationFrame</code> to delay the event dispatch process for one render cycle so that the wrapper element will actually be found in the document.
 * We'll see some other ways to deal with these timing issues later, but since we already have to resort to port to do this work, <code>requestAnimationFrame</code> is a straightforward technique here.